 At the end of a Payroll Period you (as the Student Supervisor) will need to approve the timesheets for your student employees.

-- You are expected to approve your student's timesheets by 4:00 p.m. the second day of the next pay period.
-Not meeting this deadline will result in the student not being paid until the following pay period.
-If your student has not submitted their time for approval you will no longer be able to approve their time.
-If your student employee has not submitted their time for approval, please get with them ASAP and make sure this is done by the deadline.
+- Student Payroll Supervisors are expected to approve timesheets as soon as possible following the employee submitting it to you and not later than by 5:00 p.m. on the Monday following the end of the pay period.
+Not meeting this deadline could result in the student not being paid until the next pay period.
 Approving the timesheet is your communication to Student Payroll that you have reviewed the timesheet and are recording the time worked as accurate.
 You may need to work with student work schedules to verify the data entered by the student.
-In those circumstances where the person approving the timesheet online is not the person who knows when hours were actually worked, you are encouraged to have the student bring a printed version to the "direct supervisor" for a signature indicating they too are approving as accurate.
+In those circumstances where the person approving the timesheet online is not the person who knows when hours were actually worked, you are encouraged to have the student bring a printed version to the “direct supervisor” for a signature indicating they too are approving as accurate.

 - Approving Student Employees through the MyAlbion System